Serverless Security- What are the Security Risks & Best Practices?

 AWS Lambda vs Azure Functions vs Google Cloud Functions: Comparing Serverless Providers

-Best Practices for Serverless Security & How to Better Secure Serverless Functions
+Serverless Security Best Practices & How to Better Secure Serverless Functions

 When you go serverless, you don’t need to think about securing a server unlike with a server-hosted application.
 However, you’re still sharing responsibility with a serverless model to secure your application.
 And since it’s a serverless architecture, you need to practice the best methods that protect serverless apps and don’t just detect intrusion on firewalls like in server-hosted apps.